kowaalczyk/reformer-tts/README.md

 ### TODOs

-- configure neptune for experiment tracking
-- document hardware specs (GPU) as soon as we set up training
+- document hardware specs (GPU) as soon as we get training to work reliably